tari-project/rfcs/src/TIP-0001_tari_improvement_proposals.md

 the directory for static assets should be named `src/assets/Process/TIP-PROC-5555_example_tip/`.
 Include original diagram sources alongside image files, to make it easy for others to update the TIP in the future.

-### Change History Section

-For every change (including the initial document creation), include an entry in a "Change History" section modeled after the one at the bottom of this document.
-A Change History entry should include three parts: the date of the change, a very brief summary of changes made, and a link to the pull request where the discussion and approval took place.
-The changes should be ordered such that the most recent change is at the top of the list.

 ## Housekeeping

 In order to transition existing RFCs (and TIPS which may have been created while this process is finalized), each will